L'Hôpital's rule: 2. Differentiability of functions

-Differentiability of functions is a requirement because if a function is not differentiable, then the derivative of the function is not guaranteed to exist at each point in $\mathcal{I}$.
-The fact that $\mathcal{I}$ is an open interval is grandfathered in from the hypothesis of the Cauchy's mean value theorem.
+Differentiability of functions is a requirement because if a function is not differentiable, then the derivative of the function is not guaranteed to exist at each point in $I$.
+The fact that $I$ is an open interval is grandfathered in from the hypothesis of the Cauchy's mean value theorem.
 The notable exception of the possibility of the functions being not differentiable at $c$ exists because l'Hôpital's rule only requires the derivative to exist as the function approaches $c$; the derivative does not need to be taken at $c$.